If you can't verify an item is authentic, it can't be listed on eBay.

 Report an item from the eBay site

 You can contact Customer Service to report a listing or product you think violates this policy.
 Go to that listing, and then click the Report item link on the right side of the page.
 We'll review your report and take appropriate action.

 Why does eBay have this policy?

-The sale of unauthorised replica and counterfeit items is illegal.
+The sale of unauthorized replica and counterfeit items is illegal.
 It's also against eBay policy.
 Sellers who aren't sure of the legality or authenticity of their items can't sell those items on eBay.
 This policy helps protect buyers from purchasing illegal merchandise and helps intellectual property rights owners protect their rights.